ben-dh3/CV/README.md

 ## Ben Duffield-Harding

 Self-taught software developer and Makers Academy alumnus specialising in building great user experiences for full-stack web applications in Agile teams.
-Coming from a background in customer service and personal training, I thrive when working in teams and have a passion for creative problem-solving.
-I am currently seeking a permanent position which will allow me to further improve my technical skills.
+My background in customer service and personal training has honed my problem-solving skills and ability to thrive in collaborative environments.
+I am currently seeking a permanent position that will allow me to further improve my AWS skills and contribute to innovative projects.

 ## Projects